 And if continued long-term, they can do more harm than good.

-Long-term, these plans will wreak havoc on your microbiome and the nutrients you can get in your diet.
+In the long term, these plans will wreak havoc on your microbiome and the nutrients you can get in your diet.

-These SIBO diets aren’t all-encompassing either, as they only address fermentation of carbs in your small intestine, not all the other healing properties that high FODMAP foods can deliver.
+These SIBO diets aren’t all-encompassing either, as they only address the fermentation of carbs in your small intestine, not all the other healing properties that high FODMAP foods can deliver.

 And your approach should be individualized to you.

 Other experts like Chris Kresser and Dr. Pimental discourage using a low FODMAP diet during antibiotic treatment for SIBO.

 This is because the bacteria are easier to kill in the presence of a more diverse diet.

 Many SIBO websites often forget to mention some common foods that can worsen SIBO and SIFO: added sugars and processed foods.